-Audit documentation, sometimes called audit working papers, is the technical documentation relating to an audit.
+Audit documentation, also known as working papers or audit evidence, refers to the written records and supporting materials that auditors maintain during the course of an audit engagement.
+An audit engagement refers to a formal agreement between a client and an auditor where the auditor provides an objective opinion on the client’s financial statements.
 It includes topics such as the processes of the audit, evidence found during the audit, and conclusions reached by an auditor.
 When done correctly, it is a clear record of how an audit was conducted.

 Types of Audit Documentation

-There are many types of audits that a company or organization can undergo, such as…
+There are many types of audit documentation that a company or organization can undergo, such as…

 Internal audit